nealbrophy/LinuxCommandGenerator_v1.1/README.md

 <img src="images/Mobile.png" alt="mobile-wireframe" width="200px">

 ### Features
-The site is intentionally easy to navigate to avoid needed a navbar.
-Materialize.CSS was used to make the site responsive and to enable the pleasant "flat" style design elements.
+The site is intentionally easy to navigate to avoid needing a navbar or page links.
+Clicking on a button should immediately take the user to the next step in the process.
+Materialize.CSS was used to make the site responsive and to enable the pleasant "flat" style design elements to keep things easy on the eyes.

 ### Features to implement in the future
 - "Email Command to Me" function so users can email the command(s) they need to themselves